Thalhalla/BruteForceDomainSearch/README.md

 Most of this section works by virtue of the `--cidfile="cid"` option to the `docker run` command

+###### tmp/domlog

+Using the Makefile to create the docker container will result in a `tmp` directory here, which will contain the resulting `/tmp/domlog` from inside the container so no need to go into the container to retrieve it

 `make a` <-- A macro which builds a docker image locally, runs it and displays the logs